Using coding standards#

 - Creating a coding standard

-- Defining a default coding standard
+- Defining default coding standards

 - Editing a coding standard